stho32/SQL-Optimization/README.md

 2. **Sampling and Measurement**

     - Choose your metric, e.g., duration or logical reads
-        - a lot of times, just measuring the duration of the execution in the query analyzer might be sufficient
+        - A lot of times, just measuring the duration of the execution in the query analyzer might be sufficient.
-        - sometimes, the caching behavior of the SQL server will obscure your results.
+        - Sometimes, the caching behavior of the SQL server will obscure your results.
 You can do two things then:
             - Using `SET STATISTICS IO ON` and the `logical reads` as a value for orientation will be very constant, even if the duration varies.
 A smaller value is better.
             - Include a drop of the caches in your test case `CHECKPOINT; GO; DBCC DROPCLEANBUFFERS; GO;` Be aware that dropping the cache can also negatively impact your measurement as it may take a long and variable amount of time.
     - Select a calculation method for your guiding value (average, average with standard deviation, or trimmed mean).